fpapado/ephemeral/README.md

 ![Ephemeral Demo](docs/media/demo_frontpage.png)

 ## Features
-- Write down notes
+- [X] Write down notes
-- Works offline
+- [X] Works offline
-- You can add it to your home screen on Android
+- [X] You can add it to your home screen on Android
-- Notes can be synchronised to a remote database, and across devices
+- [X] Notes can be synchronised to a remote database, and across devices
+- [ ] Export to Anki deck
+- [ ] Bring-your-own DB

 ## Development: Frontend
 Webpack is used to bundle everything on the front-end.
 You can run it with: